-A number of amendments and improvements to accounting standards have been issued by the International Accounting Standards Board (IASB) with an effective date of 1 January 2022.
-Those relevant to these financial statements include minor amendments to IFRS 9 'Financial Instruments' and the Conceptual Framework.
+A number of amendments and improvements to accounting standards have been issued by the International Accounting Standards Board (IASB) with an effective date of 1 January 2023.
 The adoption of these amendments had no significant impact on the LLP.

 Main accounting assumptions